dcond007/Windows-Auto-Theme-Switching/README.md

 # Windows-Theme-Scheduler

-## How to change windows light/dark theme automatically
+## How to set light/dark theme automatically

 #### Change the Task Bar, Start Menu, and System UI